-I never really used it after that, and I was a bit skeptical to install it on Raspberry Pi knowing that.
+I never really used it after that, and I was a bit skeptical to install it on Raspberry Pi.
 But let’s see how it works!

 What is Gentoo Linux?